fewlines-education/dev-bootcamp-exercises/07_react/01_react_functional_components/03_forms_and_validations/README.md

 You can copy / paste the base markup coming from [Bootstrap components](https://getbootstrap.com/docs/4.5/components/forms/#overview) and then modify it to match your needs.

-Because [Bootstrap](https://getbootstrap.com/) is setup in the exercise folder, it should visually look like something like that:
+Because [Bootstrap](https://getbootstrap.com/) is set up in the exercise folder, it should look something like that:

 ![first name form](./assets/images/first-name-form.png)